bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 * `::` (_is declared as_-operator)
 * `declaration` : a truth or how does the thing relate to other things?

-There are a dozen types of declarations each using a distinctive _keyword_.
-In the declaration body however any valid identifier (including these words) can be used.
+The syntax has no statements or ending marks (like a semicolon) but predefined sets of character used for operators, literal borders and expressions structure.
 There are no reserved words in the classical sense.

-The syntax has no statements or ending marks (like a semicolon) but predefined sets of character used for operators, literal borders and expressions structure.

 A single `=` usually stands for: _has the value_ (where value could also refer to the expression that implements a function).